-This section describes the general requirements of a bridging program designed for Medical Physicists from outside of Canada or the United States, who do not meet the CAMPEP eligibility requirements indicated in D.2.7.
+This section describes the general requirements of a bridging program for individuals who do not meet the CAMPEP eligibility requirements indicated in D.2.6.

 G.1.
 Qualifications

 - G.1.1.
 The candidate for the bridging program must meet the educational requirements specified in Regulation D.2.1. - G.1.2.
 The candidate must meet the Canadian requirement as specified in Regulation D.2.8. - G.1.3.
 The candidate for a bridging program must hold employment at a Canadian Institution in a Clinical Medical Physics position. - G.1.4.
 The candidate must have at least 4 years FTE experience as a recognized clinical medical physicist in the last 7 years.
 Years claimed towards this experience requirement must have been obtained in a work environment outside of Canada or the US.
 The candidate needs to show evidence of pre-existing competence in the areas covered by a CAMPEP residency program.
 Minor deficiencies may be addressed by the bridging program subject to board approval.
 Work experience at a dosimetrist or physics assistant level does not count towards this FTE requirement.